boerniee/project-mate/README.md

 ### Celery worker

-For some jobs, like the billing, you need a celery worker with a redis.
+For some jobs, like the billing, you need a celery worker with a [Redis](https://redis.io/download).
 Export the same variables as exported above for the main application.

 Start the celery worker after you activated the virtual environment.